mdlai/mdlai.github.io/_posts/2016-3-29-player-tracker.md

 There's a lot of room for improvement here.
 As you can see players cut in and cut out.
 Also the coordinates have significant noise.

-The takeaway is that each player can be mapped to a location on the court, and given
+The takeaway is that each player can be mapped to a location on the court, based on their position on the screen and the landmarks on the court.

 ### Future work
 The model is trained on only 75 frames of training data.
 I'd definitely look here to begin with improvements.